 Samuel Edusa MD

-Monkeypox has recently been the subject of several news reports.
-It has been prevalent in Central and West Africa since the early 1970s, but in early May 2022, the illness began to spread outside of that region.
-Over 300 monkeypox cases have been confirmed in 20 non-African countries and six US states as of May 26, 2022.
-The scenario is still fast changing.
+Monkeypox has been in the news a lot recently.
+The virus has been present in Central and West Africa since the early 1970s, but in May 2022 it started spreading beyond that region.
+As of May 26, 2022, over 300 cases have been confirmed across 20 non-African countries and six US states.
+The situation is changing quickly.

 Background

-Monkeypox is an orthopoxvirus that has a clinical appearance similar to smallpox.
-The first epidemic in humans was in the Democratic Republic of Congo (DRC) in the early 1970s, despite the fact that it was originally detected in monkeys in 1958.
+Monkeypox is an orthopoxvirus that looks clinically similar to smallpox.
+It was first identified in monkeys in 1958, and the first human outbreak occurred in the Democratic Republic of Congo (DRC) in the early 1970s.

 Transmission

-Monkeypox is a zoonotic disease, meaning it may be transmitted to people by contact with or eating of small animals, especially rodents.
-Several dozen human cases of monkeypox were discovered in the United States in 2003, and the disease was traced back to pet prairie dogs and, eventually, rats imported from Ghana.
-Human-to-human transmission has also been documented, with the virus entering the body via damaged skin, respiratory droplets, or mucous membrane contact.
-A proposed transmission method is indirect contact with lesion material, such as through infected garments or linens.
+Monkeypox is zoonotic, meaning it spreads from animals to humans, usually through contact with or consumption of small animals, especially rodents.
+During the 2003 US outbreak, several dozen cases were traced back to pet prairie dogs and, ultimately, rats imported from Ghana.
+Human-to-human transmission occurs through damaged skin, respiratory droplets, or mucous membrane contact.
+Indirect transmission through contaminated clothing or linens is also possible.

-Several documented cases in the 2022 outbreak are in males who have intercourse with men, raising questions about the specific human-to-human transmission pathways.
-The transmission of monkeypox is still hampered by exposure to human bodily fluids, respiratory droplets, and direct contact with sores.
+Several cases in the 2022 outbreak have been in men who have sex with men, which has raised questions about specific transmission pathways.
+However, the virus still spreads primarily through bodily fluids, respiratory droplets, and direct contact with lesions.

-Fever and lymphadenopathy are common early signs of monkeypox infection, which are commonly accompanied by headache, myalgias, chills, weariness, and cough.
-Lymphadenopathy, notably swollen submental, submandibular, cervical, and inguinal lymph nodes, is the most consistent clinical symptom that distinguishes monkeypox from smallpox and chickenpox.
+Early signs include fever and lymphadenopathy (swollen lymph nodes), often accompanied by headache, muscle pain, chills, fatigue, and cough.
+The lymphadenopathy, particularly in the submental, submandibular, cervical, and inguinal nodes, is the most reliable feature that distinguishes monkeypox from smallpox and chickenpox.

-Monkeypox takes 7-14 days to incubate, although it can take anything from 5 to 21 days.
-The rash appears 1-3 days after the commencement of the fever, and it usually starts on the face/mouth before quickly spreading to the rest of the body, including the palms and soles.
-The rash resembles chickenpox in appearance.
-Before resolving, monkeypox lesions usually go through the macular, papular, vesicular, and pustular phases.
-The sickness lasts 2-4 weeks, including ulcerative lesions in some cases.
+Incubation takes 7-14 days (range: 5-21 days).
+The rash appears 1-3 days after fever onset, typically starting on the face and mouth before spreading to the rest of the body, including palms and soles.
+It looks like chickenpox.
+Lesions progress through macular, papular, vesicular, and pustular stages before resolving.
+The illness lasts 2-4 weeks, with ulcerative lesions in some cases.

 Evaluation